What is COSC?

 How will COSC achieve its Mission?

-COSC seeks to raise $3M to acquire 30 proven offshore-capable one-design yachts, 10 the first year, 10 the second year, and 10 the third year.
-COSC will install these boats (2-4 per site) to ~10 selected colleges or consortia to operate and train students offshore during the school’s academic semesters as part of their sailing teams.
+COSC seeks to raise $3M to acquire 20 proven offshore-capable one-design yachts.
+COSC will install these boats (2-4 per site) at ~10 selected community sailing programs or colleges to operate and train students in offshore sailing.

 How will donations be looked after?

-Donations towards this program will be channeled through the Storm Trysail Foundation, a 501c3 non-profit corporation, and therefore will be tax-deductible to the donor.
-STF has representation on COSC’s Board of Directors, and will Grant the STF-accumulated donor funds specific to this project to COSC.
-With those funds, COSC will acquire and hold title to the 30 boat fleet, and will then install the boats under Vessel Sponsorship Agreements to the selected colleges or consortia.
+Donations towards this program are tax-deductible to the Donor due to our 501c3 status as a Public Charity.
+With those funds, COSC will acquire and hold title to the 20 boat fleet, and will then install the boats under Vessel Sponsorship Agreements to the selected community sailing programs or colleges.

 Who will operate and maintain the fleet?

-The selected colleges/consortia will be responsible for operating and maintaining their fleet.
+The selected community sailing programs and colleges, in conjunction with COSC, will be responsible for operating and maintaining their fleet.
 COSC estimates maintenance cost to be $7k per year per boat.
-Also, COSC will operate an annual fleet maintenance crew to assist the colleges with spare parts and repairs, to inspect the boats to insure that the boats are kept up to standards and within one-design class rules.
+Also, COSC will operate an annual fleet maintenance crew to assist the programs with spare parts and repairs, to inspect the boats to insure that the boats are kept up to standards and within one-design class rules.
 COSC may take back boats (and re-allocate them elsewhere) that are not meeting maintenance and operational standards thereby protecting the donors’ interests and the program’s integrity.
 The program has been structured outside NCAA and Intercollegiate Sailing Association rules.
 This will allow sponsor advertising (per individual institutions’ policies) that may help to offset maintenance and training costs.

 How will the fleets be used?